Awesst/Group6Blockchain/to-do.md

 [x] user can add new blocks
 [x] user can see/sort their own blocks -- add sorting function?
-[x] exact coordinates (latitude/longitude) could be saved in each user generated block [ ] display random Chuck Norris quote just for the sake of fun?
-(Caroline's) [ ]
+[x] exact coordinates (latitude/longitude) could be saved in each user generated block [ ]

 PUBLIC USER

-[ ] without login, SOME part of chain shall be available [x] validation function available
+[ ] without login, content of chain shall be available [x] validation function available
 [x] login option
 [ ]